exercism/DEPRECATED.javascript/README.md

 Exercism exercises in JavaScript

+## Installing Javascript

+For information about installing Javascript, see the [Javascript](http://exercism.io/languages/javascript/about) page.

 ## Running Unit Test Suite

 The following commands assume that you are in the 'xjavascript' directory: